 Stadium gambling looks to change this.
 I heard that one of my local casinos, Greektown Casino in Detroit, was going to launch a new gaming arena using Interblock’s Pulse Arena technology.
 I had seen stadium gambling setups before.
 There are couple moderately sized variations in Vegas.
 I know, thanks to Macau Tripping, that stadium Baccarat is somewhat popular in Macau.
 Though, from the ads I saw online, the arena in Greektown was something a little different.

 The arena has a sizeable footprint- there are 48 stations in the system at Greektown.
 Most digital table games are small, passive revenue streams.
 Synergy requires manpower to run consistently.
 There are two live dealers, one to each run blackjack and roulette, both streamed on the massive screens on the stage front.
 While crowd enthusiasm was limited in the early evening, both dealers were excitable and engaging- a must when dealing a game in which the players are not in close proximity to the action.
-Beyond the dealers and game technicians required to keep the games going smoothly, more manpower is needed when the casino gets busy.
+Beyond the dealers and micro gaming technicians required to keep the games going smoothly, more manpower is needed when the casino gets busy.
 Greektown Casino CEO, Jason Gregorec, explains:

 “There are different, let’s call them, moods.
 So during the day we could do a VIP mode where it’s a little more subdued.
 As the night progresses and more energy is coming into the casino, we can switch it on and have a little more high energy music where we have lighting, a DJ, dancers.”